lidel/discourse-locale-override/README.md

 # discourse-locale-override

 Simple plugin/boilerplate to override some of translations keys in Discourse and persist them between Docker rebuilds.
-Can be used by translators, early adopters of young locales or communities with specific slang.
+It aims to be used by translators and early adopters of fresh locale files.

+**If all you want is to override just a single label, there is a better, recently added GUI for this: [Customize all text in Discourse](https://meta.discourse.org/t/customize-all-text-in-discourse/36092?u=lidel).**

-**This repository contains only `pl_PL` locale.
-See FAQ below if you need to override a different one.**
+This repository contains only the `pl_PL` locale.
+See FAQ below if you need to override a different one.

 ## Installation on top of Docker image